guyzyl/whatsapp-contact-sync/README.md

 6. That's it :)

 The whole process is very simple and automated, so you don't need to worry about anything else.\
-Setting up should take less then a minute, and syncing should take about 1 second per photo (due to Google's API rate limitiations of 60 requests per user per minute)
+Setting up should take less then a minute, and syncing should take about 1 second per photo (due to Google's API rate limitations of 60 requests per user per minute)

 ## How to Run Locally